Duncanville ISD Head Coaches

 Coach Self-Morgan began her career in South Texas where she played at Jourdanton High School.
 She went on to play at Temple Junior College on scholarship for one year before transferring to the University of Texas in Austin where she was one of the first women to play on athletic scholarship in basketball.
 While at Texas she was honored as the Most Valuable Player of the team in 1975, Co-Most Valuable Player in 1976, and won the Scholar Athlete award in 1977.
 Self-Morgan was honored to play for Jody Conradt her senior year.

 Coach Self-Morgan is married to Jack Morgan.
 Jack keeps the books for all away games and is the announcer for home games.
-They have three married daughters and 9 grandchildren.
+They have three married daughters and nine grandchildren.
 With a strong tradition already established, Coach Self-Morgan continues to utilize her expertise and capitalize on her passion for the game of basketball in coaching the Duncanville Pantherettes.
 She also served the Duncanville Independent School District as Athletic Director from 2011- 2017 when she decided to focus exclusively on coaching her players.

 Head Football Coach

 972 708 2358

 Duncanville ISD’s varsity football coach brings a quarter of a century of experience and a winning record to the City of Champions.
-Reginald Samples has been a head football coach for 25 years in the Dallas Independent School district – spending 9 years at Skyline High School.
+Reginald Samples served as head football coach for 25 years in the Dallas Independent School district, including nine years at Skyline High School.
 During Samples’ time there, the Skyline football team participated in the state playoffs every year, accumulating 19 playoff wins in six seasons.
 The Skyline football team won six straight district titles.
-In just his 2nd year at Duncanville, Coach Samples in 2016 was able to lead the Panthers to an impressive 11-3 record.